 Marketers clawing to grab our attention enough to check out their latest widget, gadget, or report has led us to be pulled in 100 different directions at any given time.

 So if you are advertising a product, it is vitally important that you simply do a better job than your competition of reaching your customer in the most efficient way possible – or you risk being swallowed up.

 So what’s the secret?
 How can you present an alternative that rises above the noise and provides a disruptive experience that helps someone decide if your product is right for them?
-At my company, Conversion Fanatics, we help advertisers figure that out, helping them grab more attention from their target market and get more out of their advertising dollars.
+At my company, Conversion Fanatics, we help advertisers figure that out, helping them grab more attention from their market and get more out of their advertising dollars.

 Curious how do you do it?
 What are some different ways to stand out, especially when your market is crowded?
-Here are 3 of our key strategies for cutting through the noise to get your target market to take action.
+Here are 3 of our key strategies for cutting through the noise to get your market to take action.

 1. Have cat-like speed and reflexes

 The digital world changes rapidly, sometimes too rapidly.
 What worked today won’t necessarily work tomorrow, and being complacent is a BIG profitability killer.
 You can’t afford to spend months or even weeks getting ideas and campaigns to market.

 You have to be quick.
 The old saying “time is money” has never been more true than today.
 The longer you wait, the more chances you give your competitors to beat you to the punch.
 Thanks to solutions like Instapage, you no longer have the excuses on why you don’t have your ideas to market.
 They make it simple to get great looking pages on the web almost instantly.

 Remember, he who markets best wins, and in order to market best, you have to be nimble, quick on your feet on getting your ideas to market, and adaptable to what the audience is telling you – which is a perfect segway to our next strategy.